 - Payday alternative loans — If you’re a member of a federal credit union, ask about applying for a payday alternative loan, or PAL.
-PAL term lengths range from one to six months and loan amounts range from $200 to $1,000.
+PAL term lengths range from one to 12 months with loan amounts up to $2,000.
 Interest rates for PALs are capped at 28%, and you won’t see an application fee for more than $20.

 Can I qualify for a low-income loan?

 Qualifying for a personal loan with low income may be difficult, but your income may not be a deal breaker.
 While lenders may verify your income to gauge your ability to repay the loan, it’s not the only factor in determining your loan terms.
 You may also be able to include additional sources of income like alimony, child support or government benefits.